 Walnut Crusted Salmon

-This Walnut Crusted Salmon offers wonderful crunch from the walnuts along with subtle, yet complex flavors from the dill and dijon.
+This Walnut Crusted Salmon from @realfoodwithaltitude offers wonderful crunch from the walnuts along with subtle, yet complex flavors from the dill and dijon.
 While all seafood lovers will want to give this recipe a try, it's also perfect for introducing salmon to those picky eaters at your table!

 2 Atlantic salmon filets